 The owner’s daughter, Tabitha Amador-Christie, first proposed the idea to her father of transforming Paschoe House into a hospitality venue in 2009 when there were the first whisperings that it could not be finished.
 She prepared rudimentary cash flows and public event promos, but the idea was firmly rejected by her father.
 Five years later, she tried again and this time she received neither a yes nor a no, which was promising.
 After another year of persuasion, her father let her go for the planning application to change the use of Paschoe and to erect a marquee, which would be critical if they were to host large events, like weddings.
 A year later, the application was approved and it was then a case of finding the capital to complete the renovations.
 Tabitha was fortunate enough to secure this and works started in October 2016.

-Paschoe House opened its doors in September 2017 to the public and is now a 5* luxury, family run country house hotel, 2 rosette restaurant and events venue in the Heart of Devon open to both residents and non-residents.
+Paschoe House opened its doors in September 2017 to the public and is now a 5* luxury, family run country house hotel and events venue in the Heart of Devon open to both residents and non-residents.

 We are located 15 minutes to the North of Dartmoor and 25 minutes from the city of Exeter amongst 25 acres of land in a sheltered valley and right on the edge of the famous Two Moors Way footpath.